swarajp8020/DSA-Journey-Swaraj/README.md

 <=40          Fail

 9. Write a function to find if a number is a palindrome or not.
 Take number as parameter.
+10. Convert the programs in flow of program, first java, conditionals & loops assignments into functions.